-About David A. O'Brien
+About David A. O'Brien:

-David is President of WorkChoice Solutions, a trusted provider of leadership and team effectiveness training, coaching and consulting services founded in 2000.
-He works with a wide range of corporate, nonprofit and public sector clients to help bring about sustainable improvements in organizational effectiveness.
+David is President of CT based WorkChoice Solutions, a trusted provider of leadership and team effectiveness consulting services that was founded in 2000.
+He works with a wide range of corporate and nonprofit clients to help bring about sustainable improvements in organizational effectiveness.
+He is also an in-demand keynote speaker on the topic of leadership excellence and employee engagement.
 His first book, The Navigator's Handbook, 101 Leadership Lessons for Work & Life is available on-line and in bookstores nationwide.
-His second book, The Navigator's Compass 101 Steps Toward Leadership Excellence is also available wherever books are sold.
-To learn more about the scope of David's work in helping leaders and teams to be more effective or to arrange for David to speak at your next conference or other special event, please visit WorkChoice Solutions on line at: www. workchoicesolutions. com or call him directly at 860.
-242. 1070.
+His second book, The Navigator's Compass, 101 Steps Toward Leadership Excellence had a nationwide release in 2016 and is also available wherever books are sold.
+Additionally, his many articles have appeared in a variety of publications.
+To learn more, please visit WorkChoice Solutions online at www.workchoicesolutions.com or contact him directly at 860.242.1070.